 You might make an effort to stay connected to family and friends and not to dwell on your symptoms.
 Also, keep in mind that even if you do develop PHN, there are treatments that can help.

 "We have about a half dozen types of drugs that are used as first-line treatments for PHN," says Dworkin.
-They include Lidoderm, Lyrica, Neurontin, Qutenza, Tegretol, Gralise, Horizant, Zostrix cream, tricyclic antidepressants, and painkillers.
-"There are many options now, and some of them have only become available in the last few years," he says.
+They include lidocaine patch (Lidoderm), pregabalin (Lyrica), gabapentin (Neurontin, Gralise, Horizant), capsaicin (Qutenza, Zostrix cream), carbamazepine (Tegretol), tricyclic antidepressants, and painkillers.